 |Custom Coat||spray gun||tintable||urethane||0.26|

 |Linerxtreeme||spray gun||black||EUP blend||1.50|

 We selected Raptor because 1) minimum size best fits Ute requirement, 2) coloring system allows exact match to original paint color, 3) roller/brush application is appropriate for flat aluminum panels and can be easily repaired, and 4) the product get uniformly high reviews.

 The three extruded aluminum floor pieces included in the Smyth kit are difficult to polish, but practical: if damaged, replacement is a simple process.
 We are considering a wood floor; see wood bed discussion for more details.

-Combining a natural polish/clear coat epoxy on the top rails with a protective wall coating and stained wood bed creates both a vintage appearance and a practical cargo space.
+Combining a natural polish/clear coat epoxy on the top rails with a protective bed liner coating on the walls and stained wood bed floor creates both a vintage appearance and a practical cargo space.

-The above illustration shows protective coating on the bed walls (black with blue outlines), highly polished natural top rails (light gray with yellow outlines), and a wood bed (brown with red outlines).
+The above illustration shows protective coating on the bed walls (grey to match exterior paint with blue outlines), highly polished natural top rails (light gray with yellow outlines), and a wood bed (brown with red outlines).